About

 - Tak-Huen Chau and Junyan Jiang, Intergroup Relations and Support for Democratization: Evidence from Hong Kong

-Teaching
+Teaching and advising

 UC Berkeley, Graduate Student Instructor (GSI)